Jets limp into Foxborough to face roaring Patriots

 New York gave up 325 yards to Baker Mayfield and has been outscored 40-3 since Le’Veon Bell scored the Jets lone offensive touchdown in the third quarter of Week 1 against Buffalo.

 The Jets lost linebacker C.J.
 Mosley to a groin injury in the second half of their season opener.
-He sat out Monday, did not practice Wednesday and may be out this week.
-Top rookie Quinnen Williams (ankle) and wideout Demaryius Thomas (hamstring/knee) also sat out Wednesday.
+He sat out Monday’s game and is listed as doubtful to play against the Patriots.
+Top rookie Quinnen Williams (ankle) and wideout Demaryius Thomas (hamstring/knee) also are doubtful.

 —Field Level Media